 Jiyugaoka (自由が丘) is often ranked by Tokyo residents as one of the most desirable places to live in the capital.
-Translating literally to “Freedom Hill,” this sophisticated district in Meguro Ward offers a refreshing departure from the vertical intensity of the city center.
-It is defined by its low-rise architecture, pedestrian-friendly “promenades,” and a dense concentration of zakka (lifestyle and home goods) boutiques.
-While it is undeniably trendy, Jiyugaoka maintains a quiet, village-like atmosphere that makes it the premier destination for a leisurely weekend “stroll and shop.”
+Translating literally to “Freedom Hill,” this sophisticated district in Meguro Ward offers a refreshing departure from the vertical intensity of the city center, defined by low-rise architecture and a high-value concentration of zakka (lifestyle) boutiques.
+The name itself is a resolute guardian of the neighborhood’s progressive heritage, adopted in 1927 after the Jiyugaoka Gakuen school.
+This forward-thinking spirit remains a high-fidelity part of the local vibe today; unlike the mass-market commercialism of nearby Shibuya, Jiyugaoka’s retail landscape is dominated by independent workshops and curated businesses that bridge the gap between artisan craft and modern lifestyle.

 | Station | Line(s) | Proximity |